George Reeves: Superman

-In 1957, the producers considered a theatrical film Superman and the Secret Planet.
+In 1957, the producers considered making a theatrical film: Superman and the Secret Planet.
 A script was commissioned from David Chantler, who had written many of the TV scripts.
 In 1959, however, negotiations began for a renewal of the series, with 26 episodes scheduled to go into production.
-By mid 1959, contracts were signed, costumes refitted, and new teleplay writers assigned.
+By mid-1959, contracts were signed, costumes refitted, and new teleplay writers assigned.
 Noel Neill was quoted as saying that the cast of Superman was ready to do a new series of the still-popular show.

 His good friend Bill Walsh, a producer at Disney Studios, gave Reeves a prominent role in Westward Ho the Wagons!
-(1956), in which Reeves wore a beard and mustache.
-It was to be his final feature film appearance.
-Attempting to showcase his versatility, Reeves sang on the Tony Bennett show in August 1956.
-He appeared as Superman on I Love Lucy (Episode #165, "Lucy and Superman") in 1957.
+(1956), in which Reeves wore a beard and mustache; it would be his final film appearance.
+Attempting to showcase his versatility, Reeves performed a song on the Tony Bennett show in August 1956.
+He appeared as Superman on I Love Lucy (Episode #166, "Lucy and Superman") in 1957.
 Character actor Ben Welden had acted with Reeves in the Warner Bros. days and frequently guest-starred on Superman.
 He said, "After the I Love Lucy show, Superman was no longer a challenge to him...
 I know he enjoyed the role, but he used to say, 'Here I am, wasting my life.'"

 Reeves, Noel Neill, Natividad Vacío, Gene LeBell, and a trio of musicians toured with a public-appearance show from 1957 onward.
 The first half of the show was a Superman sketch in which Reeves and Neill performed with LeBell as a villain called "Mr. Kryptonite" who captured Lois Lane.
 Kent then rushed offstage to return as Superman, who came to the rescue and fought with the bad guy.
 The second half of the show was Reeves out of costume as himself, singing and accompanying himself on the guitar.
 Vacio and Neill accompanied him in duets.

 Reeves and Toni Mannix split in 1958 and Reeves announced his engagement to society playgirl Leonore Lemmon.
 Reeves was apparently scheduled to marry Lemmon on June 19 and then spend their honeymoon in Tijuana.
-He complained to friends, columnists, and his mother of his financial problems.
+He complained to friends, columnists, and his mother about his financial problems.
 The planned revival of Superman was apparently a small lifeline.
 Reeves had also hoped to direct a low-budget science-fiction film written by a friend from his Pasadena Playhouse days, and he had discussed the project with his first Lois Lane, Phyllis Coates, the previous year.
 However, Reeves and his partner failed to find financing, and the film was never made.
 Another Superman stage show was scheduled for July with a planned stage tour of Australia.
 Reeves had options for making a living, but those options apparently all involved playing Superman again—a role that he was not eager to reprise at age 45.